codefresh-io/docs.codefresh.io/_docs/integrations/microsoft-azure.md

 ## Storing test reports in Azure storage

-Codefres has native support for test reports.
-You can store the reports on Azure storage.
+Codefresh has native support for storing test reports in different storage buckets, including Azure Blob/File storage.
+You can connect your Azure storage account to Codefresh through the Cloud Storage options in Pipeline Integrations.

 {% include
 image.html